Tboske/Tboske/README.md

             <b>> <a href="https://github.com/Tboske/ComSync">ComSync</a></b></br>
             Here I played around with some networking using boost::asio.
 Use of UDP and TCP to send packages to other local pc's.</br></br>
             <b>> <a href="https://github.com/Tboske/Tribe2.0">Tribe2.0</a> WIP</b></br>
             This is the successor to TribeEngine, which i work on in my free time.
-This is a complete redesign with a different set of libraries.
+It's a complete redesign with a different set of libraries.
             Here I use GLFW instead of SDL2.
 I have implemented Vulkan before, but now I am aiming to include that in this engine aswell.
         </td>
         <td>